FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 during 2014 with the new valuations taking effect from 1st January, 2015.

-These valuations will form the basis for commercial rates in Limerick for--- 18
+These valuations will form the basis for commercial rates in Limerick for
+---
+18

 current and subsequent years.
 As the revaluation has only recently been